 Schengen Visa - How to Apply for a Visa to Europe

 Europe is one of the most visited travel destinations in the world.
-From breathtaking beaches to mesmerising mountains, the varied landscape of the continent has long captured the fascination of tourists from different parts of the world.
+From breathtaking beaches to mesmerizing mountains, the varied landscape of the continent has long captured the fascination of tourists from different parts of the world.
 In addition to tourism, Europe is also frequented by the nationals of various countries for work, education, and academic research.

 If you wish to visit a country in Europe that falls within the Schengen Area, you must have a pre-approved Schengen Visa.
 The Schengen Area comprises 26 countries in Europe, following a uniform visa regime.
 These countries include France, Germany, Switzerland, Greece, etc. A Schengen Visa allows you to enter the Schengen Area and travel within the area for a specific duration.

 If you are not a national of any of the member states of the Schengen Area, you need a Schengen Visa to enter and stay in said state/s.
 The particulars of your Schengen Visa, including your points of entry into and exit from the area, the Schengen visa countries you are allowed to visit, the duration of the validity of your visa, etc., are mentioned in your visa document.
-It is, therefore, pivotal to be acquainted with the definition, types, application process, and fee for a Schengen Visa.
+It is, therefore, pivotal to be acquainted with the definition, types, application process, and fee for a Schengen Visa for Indians.

-In addition to a Schengen Visa, you must also include the selection of a suitable travel insurance policy in your planning for a trip to the Schengen Area.
+In addition to a Schengen Visa, you must also include the selection of a suitable travel insurance in your planning for a trip to the Schengen Area.
 Since international travel can entail a wide gamut of unforeseen circumstances, it is important to have financial security for yourself and your travelling party.

-At Tata AIG, we offer excellent Schengen travel insurance plans, starting at ₹40.82 per day*.
+At Tata AIG, we offer excellent Schengen travel insurance, starting at ₹40.82 per day*.
 You can compare travel insurance plans on our website and select the one most feasible for you.
 Visit our website now and choose a suitable Schengen travel insurance cover for your visit to a Schengen visa country.

 What is The Schengen Area?